 What can't we be sure of?

 We do not know how Nesyamun died.
-He is a very unique mummy because his mouth is open and his tongue sticking out.
-Usually embalmers would not leave the mouth of a mummy open.
+He is very unique because his mouth is open and his tongue sticking out.
+Usually embalmers would not leave the mouth of a mummified person open.
 This might give us a clue about his death: he could have been strangled (although there is no damage to his neck), or he could have suffered an allergic reaction, maybe to an insect that had bitten him.

 On the upper lid of his coffin, you can see a hole in the chin.
 There would have been a beard there, but this has been damaged.